 In 2005, I moved into a little 100 year old farm house on nearly-an-acre in Morgan Mill, TX.
 In 2008, Mack and I got married, and he moved in.

 In 2009, Mack and I planned to completely renovate our house.
 We drew up plans, we got the financing, we hired a contractor.
 Then that contractor bailed, and the whole project was pushed back, and we would have been living with my parents when our daughter was born.
 No good.
 So we punted, and agreed to wait.
 Instead of a full renovation, we just replaced all the floors with wood, and completely gutted-and-rebuilt the bathroom and the back room that would become our nursery.
+Homeowners who are also planning to remodel their bathrooms should consider working with a puyallup plumbing company to install a new plumbing system.
+Ensure your system runs smoothly with expert ac maintenance designed for peak performance.
+And if you need services such as heat pump maintenance, make sure to contact the experts like mill creek heat pump maintenance for professional services.

 In 2011, we realized that we’d irreparably outgrown this house.
 We’d learned about structural issues that made a renovation unwise, and decided we’d just rather buy something else or build.
 In the loan application process, we learned that we’d get MUCH more favorable rates by waiting another year, so that we’d have 3 years of provable “self-employed” income.
 That kind of sucks, but it made sense.
 So we punted, and agreed to wait.